hibbitts-design/docsify-this/docs/README.md

 You can also have an instance of Docsify-This run on [Codeberg](https://codeberg.org/) such as https://docsify-this.codeberg.page by creating a new repository called `pages`, then choosing **paulhibbitts/docsify-this-app** in the **template** dropdown menu, choosing the **Git Content (Default Branch)** option and then tapping the **Create Repository** button.

+Alternatively, you can upload the files in the Docsify-This `/docs` folder into a newly created Codeberg repository and then manually enable [Codeberg Pages](https://docs.codeberg.org/codeberg-pages/).
+An example Docsify-This instance running on Codeberg is available at https://codeberg.org/paulhibbitts/docsify-this-app, which uses a Branch renamed to `pages`.

 If you want to run Docsify-This on your own Websever, create a destination folder on your server and then copy the files within the Docsify-This folder `/docs` to your newly created server folder.

 A more future-friendly setup would be to fork the Docsify-This repository (to support getting upstream updates) and use a GitHub Action such as [FTP-Deploy](https://github.com/SamKirkland/FTP-Deploy-Action) to deploy all repository files to a Webserver and set the `docs` folder as a custom domain root.
 You can limit the domains which remote files can be rendered from by locating the line `var allowedDomains = '';` within the `index.html` file and include your list of allowed domains separated by commas, for example `var allowedDomains = 'codeberg.org,raw.githubusercontent.com,hibbittsdesign.org';`.